thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 *Then when $\alpha < 0$, the space is flipped, when $\alpha = 0$, the transformation is not invertible?*

 Exactly.
-We have not discussed, however, exactly how to do the second step.
+We have not discussed, however, exactly how to find $\alpha$.
 The keyword for our answer here is *Determinant of $V$*.
 But first let's take a break here?
 We'll come back with many more interesting findings.